You can sense victory…the war is over, or so you think! Has your mouse infestation reached conclusion?

 Other signs include a larger than usual amount of mouse droppings and a strong smell of mouse urine.

-Searching for mouse droppings is a great idea if you want to know if all the mice have gone.
+Searching for mice droppings is a great idea if you want to know if all the mice have gone.

-When you are sure there is a mouse in your home, you should always pick up any mouse droppings as soon as you find them.
+When you are sure there are mice in your house, you should always pick up any droppings as soon as you find them.
 There are two reasons for this:

 - It will lower the chance that you will contract a nasty disease.

-- You will notice any fresh mouse droppings, indicating the mouse is still around!
+- You will notice any fresh droppings, indicating the mice are still around!

 Always ensure that you clean the area thoroughly too.

-When you have not seen any mouse droppings for over 1 week, it is a sign that the mice have all gone.
+When you have not seen any mice droppings for over 1 week, it is a sign that the mice have all gone.

 Take note of all of the gnawed items you see during the mice infestation.